adicu/learn-datascience/README.md

-CDSS Intro to Datascience DevFest 2017
+CDSS Intro to Datascience, DevFest 2017
 =======================